 This post was written in May 2011.
 I look back on it now with some awe, simply at how passionate I felt at the time defending this show I grew up with and had watched practically my whole life.

 I remember, the blog was unremittingly castigated back then by countless – and by countless I mean thousands of – Doctor Who fans.
-They took me to task for what they saw as a snarky narrative on a series I was quite obviously too old to understand any more.
+They took me to task for what they saw as a snarky commentary on a series I was quite obviously too old to understand any more.
 “You’re an idiot,” was the gist.
 It was very sad.
 There are too many haters out there.

 Steven Moffat himself posted a tweet ordering me, in no uncertain terms, to quit letting him see my thoughts on Twitter about how embarrassing and dreadfully puerile the Matt Smith years were.